Autumn Wheat Berry Salad with butternut squash, kale & pomegranate is a flavorful, warm salad for the cooler days of fall and winter!

 If you try this wheat berry salad recipe, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

 AUTUMN WHEAT BERRY + BUTTERNUT SQUASH SALAD

-Wheat berries add heartiness and protein to festive autumn salad.
-It will nourish and brighten you day!
+Wheat berries add heartiness and protein to this festive autumn salad.
+It will nourish and brighten your day!

 - 1 butternut squash, diced (about 4 cups)

 - 2 cups dry wheat berries (I used Bob Red Mills)

 - 1 bunch tuscan kale, stems removed and chopped